Nikki Bella

-Stephanie Nicole Chigvintsev (née Garcia-Colace; born November 21, 1983), known professionally as Nikki Garcia, is an American television personality and retired professional wrestler.
-She is best known for her time in WWE from 2007 to 2023 where she performed under the ring name Nikki Bella alongside her twin sister, Brie, as The Bella Twins.
-She is currently the host of the game show, Barmageddon.
+Stephanie Nicole Garcia-Colace (born November 21, 1983), also known by the stage names Nikki Bella and Nikki Garcia, is an American professional wrestler and television personality.
+She is signed to WWE, where she performs on the Raw brand.

-In 2007, Garcia signed with WWE and was assigned to the developmental territory Florida Championship Wrestling alongside her twin sister Brie, forming the duo The Bella Twins.
+In 2007, Garcia signed with WWE and was assigned to the developmental territory Florida Championship Wrestling alongside her twin sister Brianna, who went by Brie, forming the duo The Bella Twins.
 She made her debut for the SmackDown brand in 2008.
 She is a two-time WWE Divas Champion with her second reign of 301 days being the longest reign for the now defunct title.
 She and Brie were inducted into the WWE Hall of Fame in 2021 as The Bella Twins.
 Also during her time in WWE, she starred in the reality TV series, Total Divas, and she and Brie got their own spin-off, Total Bellas.
-After her contract with WWE expired in 2023, she and Brie announced that they would be retiring the "Bella" surname and would be returning to their legal maiden name of "Garcia" professionally, and reintroduced themselves as The Garcia Twins.
+In her last few years in WWE, she only made sporadic appearances, but acted as an ambassador for the company.
+After her contract with WWE expired in 2023, Nikki and Brie retired the "Bella" surname and returned to their legal maiden name of "Garcia" professionally, reintroducing themselves as The Garcia Twins.
+Nikki reverted to the Bella name in 2025 upon returning to WWE at that year's Royal Rumble event.

 Garcia ranked No. 1 in Pro Wrestling Illustrated's Female 50 in November 2015, and was named Diva of the Year by Rolling Stone in December 2015.
 She also won the award for Choice Female Athlete alongside her sister at the Teen Choice Awards in 2016.

 Early life

-Born sixteen minutes before her twin sister, Brianna, to parents Jon Garcia and Kathy Colace, Garcia-Colace was born in San Diego, California, and raised on a farm in the Phoenix suburb of Scottsdale, Arizona.
-She is of Mexican and Italian descent.
+Born sixteen minutes before her twin sister, Brianna, to parents Jon Garcia and Kathy Colace, Garcia-Colace was born in San Diego, California, and raised on a farm in Phoenix, Arizona.
+She is also a native of Scottsdale, Arizona.
+She is of Italian and Mexican descent.
 Keen soccer enthusiasts, she along with her twin sister played for the Scottsdale club in elementary school.
 She graduated from Chaparral High School in 2002.
 She then returned to San Diego for college where she played soccer for Grossmont College, but relocated to Los Angeles a year later, where she worked as a waitress at the Mondrian Hotel while trying to find an agent.

-She then started modeling, acting, and doing promotional work.
 She made her first national TV appearance on the Fox reality show Meet My Folks.
 Following this appearance, the Garcia twins were hired to be the World Cup Twins for Budweiser and were photographed holding the World Cup trophy.
-Nikki and her sister Brie were contestants in the 2006 "International Body Doubles twins search".
-Nikki and Brie later participated in the 2006 WWE Diva Search, but they did not make the cut.
+They were contestants in the 2006 "International Body Doubles twins search" and later participated in the 2006 WWE Diva Search, but they did not make the cut.